 This is why you need an experienced admiralty law professional, if you run into a problem.
 As an example, a ship that has its port of departure in Los Angeles, California may be covered under the laws of the state of California, and the laws of the United States.

 It may also be covered under the laws of the country of the foreign flag the ship flies, as well as international treaties between the U.S. and the other.
-Our local law firm have the knowledge to litigate claims from foreign ports of call, and domestic ports of call, such as a Carnival ship.
+Our local law firm have the knowledge to litigate claims from foreign ports of call, and domestic ports of call, such as a Carnival ships.

 You may need to bring claims against the U.S. under the Suits in Admiralty Act, or Public Vessels Act.
 Our local California law firm will sue whatever country is responsible for your oceanic injuries, including far away countries like the Bahamas for example.

 We are expert in admiralty and maritime law, and can provide you with the legal representation you need to recover damages for the negligence of an ocean liner, or for boating injuries or other calamities that occur in the ocean, lakes, or rivers.
-Many horrible things happen on ships to weary travelers and employees that necessitate a a strong champion in court.
+Many horrible things happen on ships to weary travelers and employees that necessitate a strong champion in court.

 There are many ways a person can be injured aboard a ship.
 Dangerous conditions on the vessel can result in injury-such as a slip and fall on a wet deck.
 A passenger may contract food poisoning or be assaulted by another passenger.
 Excessive speed may cause a vessel to capsize or to ram jagged rocks, or another ocean liner.
 A boat may be overloaded, causing it to swamp, resulting in the death or serious bodily harm to a seaman or passenger.